Do I need Workers' Comp for myself?

 Workers’ compensation policy vs. health insurance policy

-You may already have health insurance and wonder if that coverage is sufficient — why add yourself to your own workers’ comp coverage?
+Even if you already have health insurance, it may not protect you from the full financial impact of a work-related injury.
 Each type of insurance serves different purposes, so you may need both to be fully covered.

 • Health insurance: Helps cover a wide range of medical costs, both work-related and non-work-related, such as doctor visits, surgeries and prescriptions.